 5-10e: The penalty for obstructing players or officials by a coach who is illegally on in the field of play is now USC.

 Note: this rule is an escalation of the POE from last year highlighting the issue of coaches on the field during play.
 A coach on the line does not need to be flagged; we are looking for a coach interfering with play affecting either a player or an official should be flagged.
 You can still have a warning or a technical foul for illegal procedure.
 A coach running onto the field trying to get your attention for a timeout is not the problem.

 5-12-1 PENALTY: Three-minute non-releasable penalty for a player, substitute or non-playing team member or a one-minute non-releasable penalty for a coach and ejection for the remainder of the game.
 The ejected coach shall be removed from the premises (bench and field area).
 The ejected player, substitute or non-playing team member shall be removed from the premises if there is authorized school personnel present to supervise the ejected student.
 If no authorized school personnel is available, the student shall be confined to the bench area.
 The sponsoring authority is responsible for notifying the appropriate school of the ejection.

 Note: There is now a difference in how we penalize a player vs a coach when ejecting them.
-Allows for an official to penalizes a coach without severely penalizing the players.
+This change allows for an official to penalizes a coach without severely penalizing the players.

 6-3-3e: Holding is permitted if a player uses the portion of the handle that is between his hands, which are no more than shoulder-width apart, to hold an opponent on the torso with no more than equal pressure and no thrusting motion.